Frequently Asked Questions

 What does the Right Horse mean by “innovative adoptions?”

 Most equine adoption centers could place more horses in adoptive homes if they had more resources to provide training to horses while in transition.
 In some instances, horses may require only minimal finishing training to transition into a new career.
 “Innovative adoptions” are new ideas, practices and programs for transitioning and training highly-adoptable horses.
 At The Right Horse, we encourage industry and welfare advocates to come to us with groundbreaking, innovative ideas for doing things differently – and doing things better.
 Below are a few examples of innovative adoption pilot programs The Right Horse currently supports:

-- New Vocations: A great example of a collaborative program is the pilot program being implemented by New Vocations Racehorse Adoption Program and the Pony Club.
-New Vocations offers off-the-track thoroughbreds to Pony Club members, as well as providing them with a stipend to cover the cost of care.
+- New Vocations: A great example of a collaborative program is the pilot program was implemented by New Vocations Racehorse Adoption Program and the Pony Club.
+New Vocations offered off-the-track thoroughbreds to Pony Club members, as well as providing them with a stipend to cover the cost of care.
 This program is a win/win for the Pony Club members and for the horses coming off the track as they transition into a new career.

 What is The Right Horse's position on euthanasia?

 At The Right Horse, our primary goal is to massively increase the number of successful horse adoptions in the United States.
 We recognize the great work our partners are doing on behalf of adoptable horses and support them in these efforts, including instances when doing the right thing also requires doing the hard thing.